The Cohomology of Unramified Rapoport-Zink Spaces of EL-type and Harris's Conjecture: Cohomology of Rapoport-Zink spaces and the Harris-Viehmann Conjecture

 We use the notation $\mathrm{Groth}( \cdot )$ for the Grothendieck group of admissible representations of topological groups.
 See $\S I.2$ of \cite{HT1} for the precise definition of these Grothendieck groups.

-We let $P_b$ be the standard parabolic subgroup with Levi factor $M_b$ and denote the opposite parabolic by $P^{op}_b$.
+Let $P_b$ be the standard parabolic subgroup with Levi factor $M_b$ and denote the opposite parabolic by $P^{op}_b$.
 We define $J^G_P, \mathrm{Jac}^G_P$ to be the normalized and un-normalized Jacquet module functors, and we define $I^G_P, \mathrm{Ind}^G_P$ to be the normalized and un-normalized parabolic induction functors.
-Often, if $M \subset P$ is the standard Levi subgroup of $P$ and we are taking $I^G_P, J^G_P$ to be maps of Grothendieck groups, we will write $I^G_M, J^G_M$ to remind the reader that these maps do not depend on choice of $P, P^{op}$ when considered as maps of Grothedieck groups.
+Often, if $M \subset P$ is the standard Levi subgroup of $P$ and we are taking $I^G_P$ or $I^G_{P^{op}}$ to be a map of Grothendieck groups, we will write $I^G_M$ to remind the reader that these maps do not depend on choice of $P, P^{op}$ when considered as maps of Grothedieck groups.

 In \cite{Man2}, Mantovan considers the following construction (see also \cite{Shi1}).
 We define a map

 by

 In $\S 6.2$ of \cite{Shi1} and $\S 2.4$ of \cite{Shi2}, Shin considers a map